theNewDynamic/oregonsadventurecoast.com/content/adventure/test-adventure-two.md

 Founded by local artists in 1966, the Coos Art Museum is the third oldest art museum in Oregon and the only one on its coast.
 Housed in a 1936 art deco building it features seven galleries with up to 24 changing exhibitions annually and a Steve Prefontaine Memorial Room.
 The Museum’s permanent collection highlights contemporary fine art printmaking and artworks in all media by Pacific Northwest artists.
 [Visit the Coos Art Museum website for more information.](http://www.coosart.org)

-{{< spacer >}}
+{{< spacer 50 >}}

 {{< floatimage src="/img/history-museum-mother-child.jpg" float="left" alt="Coos History Museum in Coos Bay, Oregon" size="40" >}}

 #### Coos History Museum

 Oregon’s oldest continuously operated historical society boasts more than 250,000 historic photographs.
 With ever-changing exhibits, event and rental space, a unique museum shop, and a developing bayfront plaza, this community-built facility opened in its current location in 2015.
 Gain a historic overview of the Coos and Coquille Indian tribes, as well as the coal miners, loggers, and shipbuilders who helped to shape the area.
-Local shipwrecks are chronicled, along with frequently changed exhibits on a wide variety of topics from pre-history to the present. {{< link url="https://cooshistory.org" >}}Visit the Coos History Museum website for more information.{{< /link >}}
+Local shipwrecks are chronicled, along with frequently changed exhibits on a wide variety of topics from pre-history to the present.
+[Visit the Coos History Museum website for more information.](https://cooshistory.org)

-{{< spacer >}}
+{{< spacer 50 >}}

 {{< floatimage src="/img/marshfield-printing-museum.jpg" float="left" alt="The Marshfield Sun Printing Museum" size="40" >}}

 #### Marshfield Sun Printing Museum

 Step back in time and see the original equipment from The Sun Newspaper as it was left in 1944.
 Open from Memorial Day to Labor Day, Tues-Sat 1pm – 4pm.
-For group tours or other times of the year call 541-266-0901 or 541-267-3762. {{< link url="https://www.marshfieldsunprintingmuseum.org" >}}Visit the Marshfield Sun Printing Museum website for more information.{{< /link >}}
+For group tours or other times of the year call 541-266-0901 or 541-267-3762.
+[Visit the Marshfield Sun Printing Museum website for more information.](https://www.marshfieldsunprintingmuseum.org)

-{{< spacer >}}
+{{< spacer 50 >}}

 {{< floatimage src="/img/railroad-museum.jpg" float="left" alt="The Oregon Coast Historic Railway Museum" size="40" >}}

 #### Oregon Coast Historic Railway Museum

 A must-stop for railroad enthusiasts.
 Ring the bell of the signature 1922 Baldwin steam locomotive!
 This museum showcases railroad and logging equipment in an outdoor display area, as well as photos and railroad memorabilia in an indoor mini-museum.
 Welcome aboard!
-Open Wednesdays, Saturdays, and Sundays. {{< link url="http://www.orcorail.org" >}}Visit The Oregon Coast Historic Railway Museum website for more information.{{< /link >}}
+Open Wednesdays, Saturdays, and Sundays.
+[Visit The Oregon Coast Historic Railway Museum website for more information.](http://www.orcorail.org)

-{{< spacer >}}
+{{< spacer  50>}}

 {{< floatimage src="/img/sms-pioneer-cemetery-400x300.jpeg" float="left" alt="The Marshfield Pioneer Cemetery" size="40" >}}